 As with all physiology, the anatomy of a structure is related directly to its function.
 The lumbar vertebrae have the largest bodies of the entire spine and an increase in size as the spine descends.
-This marked increase in size is a reflection of the responsibility of the lumbar spine of supporting the entire upper body.
+This marked increase in size reflects the responsibility of the lumbar spine to support the entire upper body.
 Due to the size of the intervertebral discs relative to the size of the vertebral body and the size and horizontal direction of the spinous processes, the lumbar spine has the greatest degree of extension of the vertebral column.
-The near-vertical orientation of the superior articular facets allows for flexion, extension, and lateral flexion, but prevents rotation.
-The mammillary processes provide a point of attachment for intertransversarii muscles and multifidus.
+The near-vertical orientation of the superior articular facets allows for flexion, extension, and lateral flexion but prevents rotation.
+The mammillary processes provide a point of attachment for the intertransversarii muscles and multifidus.
 The curvature of articular facets is thought to assist in the stabilization and weight-bearing capacity of the lumbar vertebrae.

 Blood Supply and Lymphatics

 The lumbar vertebrae are supplied mainly by the subcostal and lumbar arteries.
 These main arteries branch out into the periosteal and equatorial arteries, which in turn branch into anterior and posterior canal branches.
 Anterior vertebral canal branches send nutrient arteries into the vertebral body to supply the red marrow.